computerfolks/thesis/README.md

 I saved the results of the best performing model into a pickle file.
 This pickle file is opened and used when future test cases are encountered.
 Importantly, when real life test cases are encountered, they are also transformed based on the fit of the training_validation dataset, which was also saved into a pickle during training.

+## Folders
+Each file has a docstring which explains its purpose.
+I will explain briefly what each folder represents.
+*